Table of contents

 If you want to know how cost of goods sold works, take a look at the cost of goods formula and learn how you can put cost of goods sold to work to help improve your long-term business outcomes.

 What is cost of goods sold and how do you calculate it?

 Cost of goods sold is the total amount your business paid as a cost directly related to the sale of products.

-Depending on your business, that may include products purchased for resale, raw materials, packaging, and direct labour related to producing or selling the good.
+Depending on your business, that may include products purchased for resale, raw materials, packaging, and direct labor related to producing or selling the goods.

 Cost of goods sold is an important number for business owners and managers to track.
 That is the absolute lowest price you can sell a product to break even.
 Any additional margin goes back to covering overhead and eventually profit.
 If you don’t know your COGS and break-even point, you don’t know if you’re making or losing money.